 - The object or substance was on the floor long enough to exercise a duty of care, and it should have been reasonably discovered and removed

-In simple terms, the injured person has to prove the owner created the dangerous condition and could the property owner have prevented the accident?
-Remember, negligence is the failure to use reasonable care, resulting in damage of injury to another person.
+In simple terms, the injured person has to prove the owner created the dangerous condition, and could the property owner have prevented the accident?
+Remember, negligence is the failure to use reasonable care, resulting in injury to another person.

 What is Duty of Care?

 Under California personal injury law, a duty of ordinary care is a property owner's responsibility to behave by using an appropriate amount of care not to cause any harm to other people.

 In other words, it is the legal responsibility put on a person by society to interact with other people safely and acceptably to avoid causing injuries.

 It's not defined by what one person believes is reasonable but by a group of jurors who must all agree by applying a standard of what a reasonably prudent person would have done by exercising ordinary care under the same circumstances.

 Negligence is the key concept in most personal injury cases.
 Suppose a case makes it to the trial.
 In that case, it is for the jury in each case, based on the instructions by the judge, to decide whether, under the specific facts of the case, the property owner was negligent and breached their duty of care to the injured party.

 If you have been injured due to a property owner's negligence, you should consult with a Los Angeles, personal injury lawyer at Injury Justice Law Firm LLP.

 We have the legal knowledge and resources necessary to litigate your personal injury case successfully.